jerewill-cisco/intersight-splunk-addon/README.md

 ## The data from Intersight in Splunk

-Each of the selectable options above maps a specific API in Intersight to a unique sourcetype in Splunk.
+Each of the selectable options above maps to APIs in Intersight with unique sourcetypes in Splunk.

 | Checkbox | Intersight API | Splunk sourcetype |
 | --- | --- | --- |